primev/preconf_bot/README.md

 Ensure that the mev-commit bidder node is running in the background.
 A quickstart can be found [here](https://docs.primev.xyz/get-started/quickstart), which will get the latest mev-commit version and start running it with an auto generated private key.

 ## Docker
-Build the docker with `sudo docker-compose build` and then `sudo docker-compose up`.
-Best run with the [dockerized bidder node example](https://github.com/primev/bidder_node_docker)
+Build the docker with `sudo docker-compose up --build`.
+Best run with the unofficial [dockerized bidder node example](https://github.com/primev/bidder_node_docker)

 ## Linting
 Run linting with `golangci-lint run ./...` inside the repository folder